 Dr Schnepfleitner holds a Master of Business Administration and a PhD in Economics from Vienna Economic University.
 He also holds a post graduate degree in European Competition Law from King’s College in London.

 Ramiro Camacho Castillo was appointed Commissioner of the Federal Telecommunications Institute of Mexico (IFT) in March of 2019 for a period of nine years.

-Commissioner Camacho has worked as an economist at the competition and telecommunications authorities of Mexico for the past eleven years.
+Commissioner Camacho has worked as an economist at the competition and telecommunications authorities of Mexico for the past twelve years.
 He was General Director of Economic Consulting at IFT and Deputy General Director of Economic Studies at the Competition Commission (COFECE).
 Previously, he was an Associated Professor at the University of Guadalajara for eleven years.